NullVoxPopuli/react-vs-ember/event-handling/README.md

 }
 ```

-Because handlebars is a superset of html, (rather than its own markup/templating
+Because handlebars is a superset of html, rather than its own markup/templating
-language, like react),
+language, like react,
 ember provides [numerous template helpers](https://guides.emberjs.com/v3.1.0/templates/input-helpers/) for abstracting away menial
 event-handling configuration (such as avoiding configuring keyup, paste, keydown, etc).